ngqvan93/CS589/README.md

 we can inform Capital Bikeshare Program of the riders’ prospective usage based on weather and temporal conditions.
 For clustering task, we use the K-Means clustering model.
 For classification, we use Decision Tree and Support Vector Machines techniques.

+### 4. Results
+In summary, the model with K-Means Clustering and Decision Tree achieve an average of 87.157% for precision and 97.035% for recall.
+On the other hand, K-Means when combined with SVM has an average precision of 85.840% and an average recall of 98.618%.
+The Decision Tree and SVM performed similarly in both performance metrics, too similarly to designate one as better.
+While Decision Trees are more interpretable models for bike share use, we require additional tuning of the classifier models before selecting one method over the other.